We save lives through donation and offer hope and healing.

 LifeSource hosts memorial events, provides grief resources and offers opportunities to connect with other donor families.
 Learn more about how we support donor families.

-3. We educate communities and healthcare and medical professionals about their role in the life-saving process of donation.
+3. We educate communities and healthcare partners about their role in the life-saving process of donation.

 Office staff receive training, education and materials to answer questions about donation from the community during the application – or renewal – process for a driver’s license or state ID card.
 Over 90% of people opt-in as a donor at their local driver’s license office.